monix/monix-nio/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/monix/monix?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 ## Overview
-Monix-nio can be used to have the power of Monix combined with underlying Java-nio libraries For the moment the following support has been added:
+Monix-nio can be used to have the power of Monix combined with underlying Java-nio libraries.
+For the moment the following support has been added:
 - Read/Write async to a file (combined with utf8 encoding/decoding if necessary)
 - Read/Write async to TCP